 AirBnB has changed travel for young families!
 It is so easy to find someplace great for much less than what two adjoining hotel rooms would be.
-Plus, kitchens give such a great savings for breakfasts and various meals throughout your trip.
+Plus, kitchens give such a great saving for breakfasts and various meals throughout your trip.

 When you first started travelling with Viola & Harrison what were your biggest concerns?

 My biggest concerns were probably about looking cool to non-parents.
 I didn’t want to be one of “those parents.”
 Ha!
 Now I don’t care about that – I just keep my head down, try to be understanding of what my kids are experiencing and help navigate them through it as happily as they can.